judelt/TinyApp/README.md

       - [ ] (Stretch) the date the short URL was created
       - [ ] (Stretch) the number of times the short URL was visited
       - [ ] (Stretch) the number number of unique visits for the short URL
-      - !!!!![ ]
-(Minor) a link to "Create a New Short Link" which makes a GET request to /urls/new
+      - [x] (Minor) a link to "Create a New Short Link" which makes a GET request to /urls/new
   - if user is not logged in:
     - [x] returns HTML with a relevant error message